Pablenkovitch/gitguide/README.md

 ```

 ## 13. Committing
-Best practice is to commit with short and meaningful messages bitween 30 and 72 symbols.
+Best practice is to commit with short and meaningful messages between 30 and 72 symbols.

 Examples: